 Having a leadership team committed to providing safe environments means children are less likely to be exposed to harm and abuse.
-It is the responsibility of all committee members to uphold the rights of children and champion a child safe culture from the head of the Gymea United Football Club.
+It is the responsibility of all committee members to uphold the rights of children and champion a child safe culture from leadership roles within GUFC.

-The executive committee is responsible for upholding the Child Safety policy and using the relevant documents when recruiting or screening new volunteer committee members.
+The executive committee is responsible for upholding the Child Safe Risk Management Policy and using the relevant documents when recruiting or screening new volunteer committee members.

-At GUFC, our leadership team will be led by the Member Protection Information Officer as the committee member trained in handling member or child protection enquiries or complaints.
-The MPIO does not mediate or investigate complaints but should be managed by a suitable club representative.
+At GUFC, our leadership team will be led by the MPIO as the committee member trained in handling member or child protection enquiries or complaints.
+The MPIO does not mediate or investigate complaints but instead manages complaints to ensure they are dealt with appropriately.
 The President can also appoint an independent person with complaint handling experience.
-Serious matters can be referred by the club to the SSFA or FNSW.
+Serious matters can be referred by the club to the Sutherland Shire Football Association or Football New South Wales.